Koha backup is not only a technical task. It is the safety plan for your library system.

 Security Tips for Koha Backup Files

-Koha backups can contain sensitive patron information, contact details, borrowing history, staff accounts, and internal reports.
-Treat backup files like confidential library records.
+Koha backups can contain sensitive library data.
+This may include patron names, contact details, borrowing history, staff accounts, reports, and internal settings.
+Therefore treat backup files like confidential library records.

 sudo chmod 700 /backups/koha